runxiyu/sjdb-src/README.md

 to
 [submit patches](https://git-send-email.io)
-whenever possible, but if you must use GitHub, you could submit a pull request, and it will be reviewed sometime.
+whenever possible, but if you must use GitHub, you could submit a pull request, and it will be automatically converted and sent to the mailing list as a patch, by a [Webhook](https://git.runxiyu.org/runxiyu/current/hybrid.git/tree/hybrid.py).